Admission requirements for Master Cultural Economics and Entrepreneurship

 - For graduates of recognised academic programmes taught entirely in English, the obligation to take a language test may be dropped after considering their academic performance.

-- Connection between previous studies and the Cultural Economics and Entrepreneurship programme.
+- connection between your previous studies and the Cultural Economics and Entrepreneurship specialisation,

-- A clear and relevant letter of motivation of why you want to participate in this programme.
+- a clear and relevant letter of motivation, explaining why you want to participate in this programme,